UKCloud/documentation/articles/openshift/oshift-gs.md

 ### Intended audience

-This guide is intended for developers who want to leverage the benefits of Kubernetes containerisation technologies as part of their development, continuous integration or continuous delivery cycles.
+This article is intended for developers who want to leverage the benefits of Kubernetes containerisation technologies as part of their development, continuous integration or continuous delivery cycles.

 ## Introduction to UKCloud for OpenShift